mtumilowicz/java11-collections-guava-bimap/README.md

             JAPAN
         }
         ```
-    1. however in our domain, we have only abbreviations as a country
+    1. however in our domain, we have only abbreviations
         ```
         enum Country {
             PL,